subquery/documentation/docs/run_publish/monitor.md

 Point your browser to `http://<hostname of machine running grafana>:3001` and [log into the Grafana UI](https://grafana.com/docs/grafana/latest/setup-grafana/sign-in-to-grafana/) with the default username/password, `admin/admin` (or create your own account).

 You'll then need to add Prometheus as a datasource.
-You can [follow the official guide on how to do this](http://docs.grafana.org/datasources/prometheus/), please configure the datasource as follows:
+You can [follow the official guide on how to do this](http://docs.grafana.org/datasources/prometheus/).
+Please configure the datasource as follows:

 | Field   | Definition                                             |
 | ------- | ------------------------------------------------------ |